shaoxiaohu/Face_Alignment_Two_Stage_Re-initialization/README.md

 Test code of the CVPR 2017 paper "A Deep Regression Architecture with Two-Stage Re-initialization for High Performance Facial Landmark Detection"

 Requirement
-  1. gerneral environment for Caffe on Linux OS: https://github.com/BVLC/caffe.
+  1. general environment for Caffe on Linux OS: https://github.com/BVLC/caffe.
   2. Matlab 2013a or later
   3. Cuda (if use nvidia gpu)